orpheus-db/implementation/README.md

 * PostgreSQL >= 9.5

 ### Install
-OrpheusDB comes with standard 'setup.py' script for installation.
-An easier way to install is through pip
+OrpheusDB comes with standard `setup.py` script for installation.
+An easier way to install is through pip.
+By default, `dh` is the alias for OrpheusDB user interface.

-'''shell
+'''
 pip install .
+dh --help
 '''
-By default, 'dh' is the alias for OrpheusDB user interface.

 ### Commands
 TODO